soravux/scoop/doc/readme.rst

 Nomenclature
 ------------

-The nomenclature of our architecture to exectute tasks on a parallel distribution is described in the following table:
+The terminology used to describe our architecture to execute parallel tasks is described in the following table:

 .. _Nomenclature-table: